christopher-silvey/Beckin-Google-Injector/README.md

 - Option to load or skip scripts for logged in staff (administrators, editors, authors, contributors) (recommended: skip)
 - Script placement control, header or footer (header is recommended for accuracy)
 - Uses `wp_enqueue_script` and `wp_add_inline_script` so it plays nicely with caching and optimization plugins
-- Self hosted automatic updates powered by Bitbucket and Plugin Update Checker
+- Self hosted automatic updates powered by GitHub and Plugin Update Checker
 - Safety notice when both GA4 and GTM are configured, reminding you not to also fire GA4 as a GTM tag with the same Measurement ID to avoid double counting

 ### Requirements